IrtazaTanveer19/CS100Project/README.md

-# CS100 Project
-GitHub repository containing my final coding project for CS100 (Computational Problem Solving)
+A GitHub repository containing my final coding project for CS100 (Computational Problem Solving)

 The project involved making a numerical calculator inspired by the popular scientific computing tool Wolfram Alpha.